-WorldSkills 2005 Helsinki - the Main Event of the Year of a Professional 2005

-The planning and implementing of the world championship competition in manual skills has been a cutting edge project of the development of Finnish vocational education and the goals of this project have been to raise the appreciation of vocational skills and education, improve the quality of education and the learning results and promote the position of vocational professions.
+WorldSkills 2005 Helsinki - the Main Event of the Year of a Professional 2005 ect of the development of Finnish vocational education and the goals of this project have been to raise the appreciation of vocational skills and education, improve the quality of education and the learning results and promote the position of vocational professions.
 The evolvement of skills requirements, increase of the significance of work-based innovative activity and the labour shortage looming ahead emphasise the significance of vocational skills and vocational education.
 Even more duties require strong professional competence and the ability to develop one's own proficiency and work.
 The promoting of innovative activity that takes place in workplaces is one key factor of competitiveness in the future.
 The Finnish workforce will grey and the entire age structure of the society will change.
 Work needs to be done but where can we find professionals to do it?